momokatte/go-indexed-sort/README.md

 # Usage

-Use a slice of ints to sort a slice of strings:
+Use a slice of ints to sort a slice of structs:

-	names := []string{"Amy","Bob","Carla","Dan"}
-	ageIndex := []int{32,56,19,24}
-	idxsort.SortAsc(sort.IntSlice(ageIndex), sort.StringSlice(names).Swap)

-sort.IntSlice and sort.StringSlice attach the methods of sort.Interface to slices of basic ints and strings.
-Slice 'ageIndex' is then sorted by ascending value, with index swaps mirrored in slice 'names'.

-The linked sequence does not have to implement all of the methods of sort.Interface; it is also possible to use a closure with the sort.Interface.Swap signature:

 	var people []Person
 	// ... populate with 4 people ...